The liver, a delicate organ in rabbits

 These white structures are difficult to differentiate between abscess and coccidia.

-Parasitic worms of the liver are rather occasional in rabbits, after ingestion of food contaminated by snails, dogs or foxes.
-The rabbit does not host the adult parasite, but an intermediate form.
-These are mainly the great liver fluke (Fasciola hepatica) present in the grasslands, dog tapeworm (Taenia sp.) and the fox worm (Echinococcus multilocularis).
+Parasitic worms of the liver are occasional in rabbits, typically resulting from the ingestion of food contaminated by snails, dogs, or foxes.
+The rabbit does not host the adult parasite, but rather an intermediate form.
+These include the liver fluke (Fasciola hepatica), commonly found in grasslands, as well as the dog tapeworm (Taenia sp.) and the fox worm (Echinococcus multilocularis).
 The two latter form hydatid cysts containing the larvae of the parasite.
-These cysts can take a certain volume in the abdomen and compress the rabbit's liver.
-Few clinical signs indicate the presence of these worms in live rabbits.
+These cysts have the potential to occupy a certain volume in the abdomen, thereby exerting pressure on the rabbit's liver.
+It is challenging to detect these worms in live rabbits through clinical signs.

 Toxemia and liver lipidosis

-Pregnancy toxemia is a serious disorder caused by a disruption of the energy metabolism in the late gestational rabbit.
-Intrauterine growth of fetuses requires a lot of energy.
+is a serious disorder that occurs when there is a disruption of the energy metabolism in the late gestational rabbit.
+Intrauterine growth of fetuses requires significant energy.
 If this demand is not met with a high-calorie diet, the blood glucose level of the doe drops rapidly.
-The adipose tissues are mobilized and start to release fats into the blood, poisoning the body.
-The liver does no longer functions properly and does not eliminate ketone bodies.
-Other vital organs are also affected, like the kidneys.
-The pH of the urine decreases (5-6), its color is clear and it is low in sediments, but it contains ketones and proteins.
-The intestinal transit is decreased or even stopped.
-The occurrence of diarrhea and/or a decrease in the amount of produced droppings are common.
-At autopsy, organs such as the liver, thyroid, heart, kidneys and adrenal glands are very pale.
-These organs may have greasy infiltrations and necrotic foci.
-The stomach contains only a little food.
-Hemorrhages are visible in the placenta and uterus.
-Another consequence of a difficult gestation or lactating of a large litter is hepatic lipidosis.
-The alternation of feeding followed by refusal to eat causes an accumulation of fats in the liver and kidneys of the doe.
-Their functioning is altered.
-The rabbit eats less and less, becomes lethargic and loses weight.
+The adipose tissues are mobilized and begin releasing fats into the bloodstream, which can lead to systemic poisoning.
+The liver is no longer able to function properly and is unable to eliminate ketone bodies.
+Other vital organs are also affected, including the kidneys.
+The pH of the urine is reduced (5-6), its color is clear, and it contains little sediments.
+However, it contains ketones and proteins.
+The intestinal transit is decreased or even halted.
+It is not uncommon for affected rabbits to experience diarrhea and/or a decrease in the amount of feces produced.
+During autopsy, the organs, including the liver, thyroid, heart, kidneys, and adrenal glands, are observed to appear pale.
+These organs may exhibit signs of greasy infiltrations and necrotic foci.
+The stomach contains minimal food.
+Hemorrhages are visible in both the placenta and the uterus.
+Another possible consequence of a difficult gestation or lactation of a large litter is hepatic lipidosis.
+The alternation of feed intake and refusal to eat can lead to an accumulation of fats in the liver and kidneys of the doe.
+Their functionality is altered.
+The rabbit's appetite diminishes, it exhibits lethargy, and it experiences a reduction in body mass.

-Other causes of liver lipidosis include dental problems or a diet low in fiber.
-Rabbit obesity is also characterized by an abnormal accumulation of fat in liver cells linked to a diet that is too rich in sugars (and not in lipids).
-Instead of metabolizing them and removing excess, the liver stores lipids in its tissues.
+Liver lipidosis can also be caused by dental problems or a diet lacking in fiber.
+Rabbit obesity is characterized by an abnormal accumulation of fat in liver cells linked to a diet that is too rich in sugars (and not in lipids).
+Rather than metabolizing and eliminating excess, the liver stores lipids in its tissues.

 Michel Gruaz